OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **9.5 Auto-Recharge.**

-(a) The Auto-Recharge feature will be automatically enabled when you buy Skype Credit, unless you untick the appropriate box.
-Your Skype Credit balance will be recharged with the same amount and by the same payment method chosen when you first sign up for Auto-Recharge, unless you subsequently change the amount by accessing your User Account.
+(a) You can enable the Auto Recharge feature when you buy Skype Credit by ticking the appropriate box.
+If enabled, your Skype Credit balance will be recharged with the same amount and by the same payment method chosen when you first sign up for Auto-Recharge.
 For example, if you purchase 10 Euros of Skype Credit with your credit card, the recharge amount charged to your credit card will also be 10 Euros of Skype Credit.
 In future the same amount will be charged to your credit card every time your Skype account balance goes below the threshold set by Skype from time to time.
-If you do not want to enable Auto-Recharge, please untick the box.

 (b) If you purchased a subscription with a payment method other than credit card, PayPal or Moneybookers (Skrill), and you have enabled Auto-Recharge, your Skype Credit balance will be recharged with the amount necessary to purchase your next recurring subscription.

-(c) You can disable Auto-Recharge at any time by accessing your User Account.
+(c) You can disable Auto-Recharge at any time by accessing and changing your settings in your User Account.

 **10\.
 REFUND POLICY**